Rise-In/Solana-Templates/README.md

-# Solana Bootcamp Content
+# Solana Content

-This repository contains every content of the Solana Bootcamp, including templates and finished versions.
+This repository contains every content of the Solana Lessons, including templates and finished versions.